ibm-cloud-docs/cis/alerts.md

 * **-i, --instance value** is the instance name or ID.
 * **--output value** specifies the output format; only JSON is supported.

-### Getting the details of an alert policy by using the CLI
+### Getting the details of an alert policy from the CLI
 {: #cli-get-details-alert}

-To get the details of an alert policy by using the CLI, run the following command:
+To get the details of an alert policy from the CLI, run the following command:

 ```sh
 ibmcloud cis alert-policy get POLICY_ID [-i, --instance INSTANCE] [--output FORMAT]